 On March 27, 2020, the Coronavirus Aid Relief, and Economic Security ("CARES") Act was signed into law to provide economic relief in the early wake of the COVID-19 pandemic.
 The Company applied for both the Economic Injury Disaster Loan ("EIDL") and Paycheck Protection Program ("PPP"), which were created under the CARES Act and administrated by the U.S. Small Business Administration ("SBA").
 On April 28, 2020, the Company received \$5,000 from SBA as an advance on the EIDL.
 On May 22, 2020, the Company received a PPP loan of \$28,000 from Citizens Business Bank and forgiveness of PPP loan has been granted effective March 17, 2021.
 On July 17, 2020, the Company received an EIDL of \$74,300.
-The Company believes that its current cash on hand will not be sufficient to fund its projected operating requirements for the next twelve months following the filing of this report.
+On April 9, 2021, the Company received \$131,440 from Citizens Business Bank as the second tranche loan under the PPP loan.
+On September 9, 2021, the Company issued an unsecured promissory note payable to Kent Emry (member of the Company's Board of Directors) for \$500,000 due June 8, 2022, with a stated interest rate of 25% per annum.
+On September 9, 2021, the Company issued an unsecured promissory note payable to set the tits current cash on hand will not be sufficient to fund its projected operating requirements for the next twelve months following the filing of this report.